-Now, if you’re already aware of URL parameters, then you can jump on ahead to the next section.
+(If you’re already aware of URL parameters, then you can jump on ahead to the next section.)

-In short, URL parameters provide a bigger picture of your ad campaigns in Google Analytics and is the most useful method to measure and track your performance.
+In short, URL parameters provide more context and are the most useful method to measure and track your performance.

 The best way to build your URL parameter is with Google Campaign URL builder.